 - The amount owed by a student will be computed upon registration.
-If a balance is due, a combined schedule/billing statement will be mailed to the student after drop/add. - A second combined schedule/billing statement will be mailed to the student mid- semester. - Full payment is expected within 30 days after the receipt of the second statement. - Exceptions may be made for students who have been approved for Tribal Scholarship funds or other expected financial assistance for the current semester.
+If a balance is due, a combined schedule/billing statement will be emailed to the student after drop/add. - A second combined schedule/billing statement will be emailed to the student mid-semester. - Full payment is expected within 30 days after the receipt of the second statement, unless payment plan arrangements have been made with SCTC. - Exceptions may be made for students who have been approved for Tribal Scholarship funds or other expected financial assistance for the current semester.
 Documentation is required.